-Diagnosis is a complex process in TCM and involves looking at you as a whole individual and the environment in which you live.
-The remedy treats the whole person and not just a single health problem.
+Diagnosis is a complex process and involves looking at you as a whole, including the environment you live in.
+Remedies treat the whole person, not just a single health problem.

-On your first visit, your practitioner will ask you some general questions about your health, lifestyle, diet, relationships and medical history.
-This first visit is usually about 60 to 90 minutes.
-Your practitioner needs time to diagnose your problems and then to decide on which treatments you need.
+On your first visit, your practitioner will ask you general questions about your health, lifestyle, diet, relationships and medical history.

 Most treatments involve acupuncture and herbal remedies which you usually make into a tea.
-Your practitioner will tell you how to do this.
-They will also probably advise you on diet, exercise and relaxation techniques such as
+Your practitioner will tell you everything you need to know.

 Your relationship with your TCM practitioner is very important.
 They must create a safe environment for you to have treatment.
 If you don’t feel comfortable with anything that your practitioner does, it is important to discuss it.